RoyalIcing/Shohin/README.md

 # Shohin [![Build Status](https://travis-ci.org/RoyalIcing/Shohin.svg?branch=master)](https://travis-ci.org/RoyalIcing/Shohin)

-The Elm architecture in Swift for building iOS apps.
+Pragmatic React/Elm-like components & state management for iOS.

 ## Philosophy

-- Uses value types
-- Opt-in: only use it where you like
+- Completely opt-in: mix and match with normal iOS code.
-- Pragmatic: integrates with UIKit instead of trying to wholesale replace it
+- Pragmatic: integrates with instead of trying to replace UIKit.
+Keep using view controllers.
-- Extensible: create your own view elements and commands
+- Extensible: create your own view elements or commands.

 ## Usage

 - Model: the stored representation of your app's state.
-Likely a struct.
+Usually a struct.
 - Message: requests to change the model.
-Likely an enum.
+Usually an enum.

 ~~~swift
 import Shohin